hpides/alsatian/reproducibility/readme.md

 - **run the experiment & generate plots**
     - open the containers bash: `sudo docker exec -it <CONTAINER-ID> bash`
-    - copy the [figure-17.sh](scripts/figure-13.sh) script on the container and run it (e.g. by placing it in one of the mounted directories)
+    - copy the [figure-13.sh](scripts/figure-13.sh) to the container (e.g. by placing it in one of the mounted directories)
     - execute `figure-13.sh`
     - the plots are saved under: `/mount-fs/plots/fig13` **in the docker container** (and thus should be